Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Acknowledgments

 \section{Acknowledgments}

-J.Ch. would like to thank SECIHTI for providing scholarship support during the post-graduate research and the support of ICF-UNAM and CIC-IPN.
-J.A.V. acknowledges support from FOSEC SEP-CONACYT Ciencia B\'asica A1-S-21925, UNAM-DGAPA-PAPIIT IN117723 and Cátedra de Investigación Marcos Moshinsky.
+J.Ch. thanks SECIHTI for providing scholarship support during the post-graduate research and the support of ICF-UNAM and CIC-IPN.
+J.A.V. acknowledges support from FOSEC SEP-CONACYT Ciencia B\'asica A1-S-21925, UNAM-DGAPA-PAPIIT IN117723, IN110325 and Cátedra de Investigación Marcos Moshinsky.